xgrau/xgrau.github.io/_posts/2020-01-10-effects-of-as-as-indels-with-vep.md

 ---
 layout: post
-title: Predicting the effects of alternative splicing with the Ensembl Variant Effect Predictor
+title: Predicting the effects of alternative splicing events with VEP
 description: How to predict the effects of alternative splicing events with the Ensembl Variant Effect Predictor (VEP), by encoding them as indels
 categories: science
 tags: science